intro-graphics-master/a1_s19/README.md

 4. You can now follow the remaining steps of the assignment.

 ### Step 2:  Now follow these steps to run and modify your project:

 1. Go to your folder.

    ![icons](docs/image-01.png?)

 2. You should see the file index.html in your folder.
-You can already try clicking that document open to view it and attempt to run the code on your machine... but it won't work at all.
-(Note:  Previously this step said that it will appear to work and that a triangle will show up.
-Thankfully, this misleading result is no longer possible.
-We've found that one of our new code changes makes sure it properly fails all the way if opened this way).

-The problem is that your animation is unable to load local files (scripts, texture images, sounds, models) out of your own file-system, due to your computer's safety protections against your web browser.
+That's the executable.
+If you have worked with HTML before, you might recall that simply double clicking .html files opens them in a web browser and sometimes displays a working document.
+That won't work with this file, because our graphics programs will also depend on other files (JavaScript modules, image files, sound files, 3D models, etc.)  Your web browser protects your computer by refusing to look into your local file system, so we will have to trick it into thinking it is looking at a remote file system (a server) instead.

 3. Run a fake server. which lacks those security protections.
 Do this by opening the file we gave you called "host" -  "host.bat" if you're Windows, "host.command" if your Mac.
 On Windows you can just double click the file open.
-   * **On Mac, you might get a security warning instead if you double-click.**  Instead, right click the files (that's correct - right click.
+   * **On Mac, you might get a security warning if you double-click.**  Instead, right click the files (that's correct - right click.
 It matters how you click!)
 Then choose Open, or you can go into System Preferences/Security & Privacy/General and click 'Open Anyway'.
 Let us know if it still doesn't work.

    ![dialog](docs/image-03.png)